aldojs/aldo/README.md

-> This project is under heavy development, and API may change frequently.
+> This project is under heavy development, and the API may change frequently.

-`Aldo` is yet another library to build Node.js web applications.
+`Aldo` is yet another framework to build Node.js web applications.
 It uses the best parts of `Koa` and `Express` to provide a fast engine for your web projects.

 ## Installation